thi-ng/umbrella/packages/meta-css/tpl.readme.md

 MetaCSS stylesheets (`*.meta` files) and the JSON framework specs created by the `generate` command.
 The meta-stylesheets support any CSS selectors, are nestable and compose full CSS declarations from lists of the utility classes in the generated framework.

-Each item (aka utility class name) can be prefixed with an arbitrary number of media query IDs (also custom defined in the framework).
+Each item (aka utility class name) can be prefixed with an arbitrary number of media query IDs (also custom defined in the framework): e.g. `dark:bg-black` might refer to a CSS class to set a black ground, with the `dark:` prefix referring to a defined media query which only applies this class when dark mode is enabled...

 Selectors, declarations and media query criteria will be deduplicated and merged from multiple input files.
 The resulting CSS will only contain referenced rules and can be generated in minified or pretty printed formats (it's also possible to force include CSS classes which are otherwise unreferenced, using the `--force` CLI arg).
 Additionally, multiple .meta files can be watched for